argoproj-labs/argocd-image-updater/README.md

 ## Things that are planned (roadmap)

-The following things are on the roadmap until the `v1.0` release.
+The following things are on the roadmap until the `v1.0` release

 * Extend Argo CD functionality to be able to update images for other types of applications.

+* Extend Argo CD functionality to write back to Git

 * Provide web hook support to trigger update check for a given image